ChiragVaghela10/digit_recognition/README.md

 ## Project Scope

 The digit picture dataset contains data of 2000 grey scale pictures with 200 images of each 10 digits (0-9).
-The size of each picture is 16X15 and stored as a string of 240 decimal digits (ranging 0-6).
+The size of each picture is 16X15 and stored as a array of 240 integers (ranging 0-6).

 The following figure shows 10 pictures of each digit (0-9) using data from digit picture dataset file (mfeat-pix.txt):
 <br/><br/>